aws/copilot-cli/site/content/docs/developing/secrets.en.md

 Copilot requires the `copilot-application` and `copilot-environment` tags to limit access to this secret.

 Suppose you have a (properly tagged!)
-SSM parameter named `GH_WEBHOOK_SECRET` with value `secretvalue1234`, you can modify your manifest file to pass in this value:
+SSM parameter named `GH_WEBHOOK_SECRET` with value `secretvalue1234`.
+You can modify your manifest file to pass in this value:

 ```yaml
 secrets: